-I can’t fault One’s imaging either – the way effects and percussion pass clearly between the speakers is delightful, while the overall soundstage is open and spacious.
+I can’t fault the ONE’s imaging either – the way effects and percussion pass clearly between the speakers is delightful, while the overall soundstage is open and spacious.

-Although One isn’t quite the all-singing, all-dancing audio hub its name suggests – there’s no network streaming or DAC – there’s enough good stuff here to justify the price tag.
+With the addition of a Chromecast Audio, the ONE finally gets a lot closer to being the all-singing, all-dancing audio hub its name suggests, easily justifying its price tag.
 It looks stylish, build quality is superb inside and out, and it sounds fantastic.

 It’s the sonic equivalent of sinking into a leather armchair with a glass of fine single malt – sheer luxury.
 Its sound is transparent and insightful, with bags of power and punch.
 Big dynamics aren’t a problem when the song demands it, and there’s impressive poise when you crank up the volume.